jacktoncelli/sudoku/README.md

 There are two main classes in this project, **SudokuBoard** and **SudokuSolver**.

 **SudokuBoard** is meant to update the internal representation of the puzzle and provide various forms of information about it when asked.
 For this reason, a majority of the methods of **SudokuBoard** do not seem to do much in terms of logical inference, although when the information is utilized correctly, it becomes quite simple.
-Some examples of the information that the **SudokuBoard** methdos provide include the current value of a given square, the numbers that are yet to be filled in a given box, etc.
+Some examples of the information that the **SudokuBoard** methods provide include the current value of a given square, the numbers that are yet to be filled in a given box, etc.

 **SudokuSolver** is the class which collects the information about the board and uses it to draw conclusions about the board.
 For any given square on the board there is one definite solution, and it is up to the solver to find it.
 In order to do so, the various logical techniques, which are described below, are employed.
 Once the solver has either solved the board, found that it is unsolvable (i.e., breaks the rules of sudoku), or exhausted every logical technique and is unable to go further, it stops.
 In previous iterations of the project I had built in a guessing framework which makes an educated guess as to what a square _could_ be and tries it until it either solves it or breaks the rules.
 However, in rewriting the code, I found this to be a lazy and kind of sloppy decision, although it is effective.
 I would rather build in more advanced logical capabilites than resort to the obvious solution, as I consider the former to be more challenging and educational.
 I may eventually rewrite the guessing framework for the sake of it, once I'm satisfied with the other aspects of the AI.